 NOTE: One of the best traits of Schefflera Amate is its resistance to spider mites.

 How To Get Rid Of Spider Mites Organically

-Control Spider Mites With Water Sprays
+Pest Control Of Spider Mites With Water Sprays

 Remove Heavily Infested Leaves

-Spray A Soap Solution On Leaves
+Spray A Mild Dish Soap Solution On Plant Leaves

 If the infestation is not reduced, reapply in six days.

 CAUTION: Some plants are sensitive to soap solutions.
 If the leaves of the plant are hairy, they will hold the solution longer.

 This increases the chances of leaf burn.
 Always TEST the solution on a small part of the plant before spraying the whole plant.